 See modern kitchens in our design gallery for tons of inspiration.

 See luxury kitchens with a contemporary edge in our kitchen design gallery – you needn't have a big budget to mimic these looks.

 Traditional kitchens: choose formal, rustic or country for a period feel

 Traditional kitchens fit perfectly if you live in a period home with traditional features and lovely quirks – but can also really suit modern homes in need of a touch of character.
 There are plenty of kitchen styles that come underneath the umbrella of 'traditional' so you can find a style to suit your tastes.

-See Shaker kitchens in our ideas gallery if you want a classic, traditional kitchen that never dates.
+See Shaker kitchens in our kitchen design ideas gallery if you want a classic, traditional kitchen that never dates.
 This kitchen design suits all styles of settings, from modern kitchen extensions to rustic country cottages.
-Unlike some traditional kitchens, the Shaker style is simple and uncomplicated, with no elaborate mouldings or fussy decorations – a perfect blank canvas to add your own personality.
+Unlike some traditional kitchens, the Shaker style is simple and uncomplicated, with no elaborate moldings or fussy decorations – a perfect blank canvas to add your own personality.

 See vintage kitchens for inspiration for creating a kitchen design that's more about homespun charm.
-These highlight original features of your home, like beams or original tiles, and are the perfect kitchen design if you want a space with loads of personality and cosiness.
+These highlight the original features of your home, like beams or original tiles, and are the perfect kitchen design if you want a space with loads of personality and coziness.

 Freestanding kitchens: flexible furniture for all types of home

-Freestanding kitchens will work in modern or period homes, and are less about that new, built-in kitchen look and more about mixing and matching one off pieces to create a one-off design.
+Freestanding kitchens will work in modern or period homes, and are less about that new, built-in kitchen look and more about mixing and matching one-off pieces to create a one-off kitchen design.